The International Investigations Review: USA

 Because of the way in which the doctrines of corporate criminal and civil liability have evolved in the United States, prosecutors and regulatory agencies have considerable leverage over business organisations.
 Generally speaking, companies are liable for the actions of employees if the employees' conduct is 'within the scope of their employment' and they act at least in part with 'the motive of benefiting the company'.
 These two qualifiers have been interpreted to place little meaningful limit on a company's potential exposure.
 For example, corporations have been held liable where the wrongdoing at issue benefited only the employee and was perpetrated in violation of the company's explicit instructions.
 Moreover, it is irrelevant where the culpable employee falls on the corporate ladder; legally speaking, the conduct of a post room clerk is imputed to the company to the same extent as the company's CEO.
 Further, under the collective liability or collective scienter doctrine, a company may be liable – particularly in the civil context – if its employees, when considered in the aggregate, possessed sufficient knowledge and intent to violate the law, even if no single employee had the requisite mental state or corrupt intent.
 Some courts have limited the application of this doctrine in recent years.
 Notably, in February 2020, a US court overturned a jury conviction of a former Alstom SA executive on foreign bribery charges after finding that prosecutors had failed to prove that the executive was an 'agent' of the company's US subsidiary.
 Nevertheless, the doctrine can still be an attractive option for a regulator bringing, for example, a complex securities fraud case against a huge, decentralised company.

 Regulators have a vast arsenal of potential sanctions to impose on corporations convicted of a statutory violation.
-Among other potential penalties and sanctions, various regulatory statutes authorise criminal or civil fines (or both), restitution, disgorgement, criminal forfeiture, probation and community service.5 Further, as mentioned above, the collateral consequences of a conviction can be just as damaging, potentially resulting in suspension or debarment from eligibility for government contracts, reputational harm and a drop in the company stock price.
+Among other potential sanctions, various regulatory statutes authorise criminal or civil fines (or both), restitution, disgorgement, criminal forfeiture, probation and community service.6 Further, as addressed above, the collateral consequences of a conviction can be just as damaging, potentially resulting in suspension or debarment from eligibility for government contracts, reputational harm and a drop in the company stock price.
 Moreover, corporate investigations often involve multiple regulators with overlapping jurisdiction, raising the possibility that the corporation will face substantial penalties imposed by numerous authorities for the same underlying misconduct.
 Responding to concerns about 'unfair duplicative penalties', informally referred to as 'piling on', in May 2018, the DOJ announced a new policy encouraging coordination by the DOJ with other US and international law enforcement agencies conducting investigations of the same conduct to avoid 'disproportionate enforcement of laws by multiple authorities'.
-Although the full impact of this policy has yet to be seen, there have been some signs in recent settlements that the DOJ is taking steps to reduce 'piling on', such as the June 2018 Société Générale settlement described above and the April 2019 Standard Chartered settlement in which the DOJ agreed to credit US$240 million for payments made to various US and UK authorities.

-In the past, most corporate criminal investigations have ended with the two sides entering into a DPA or non-prosecution agreement (NPA), although there has been a marked increase in guilty pleas to resolve DOJ actions in more recent years.
-The typical DPA provides that the agency will file formal charges, which will be stayed for a period of time (usually between one and three years), after which the charges will be dismissed if the company has complied with certain obligations.
+Since the 2007–2008 financial crisis, most corporate criminal investigations have ended with the two sides entering into a DPA or NPA, although there has been a marked increase in corporate guilty pleas – often by a company's subsidiary and alongside a DPA or NPA – to resolve DOJ actions in more recent years.
+Previously, DPAs and NPAs were the exclusive domain of the DOJ, but the SEC has also recently adopted their use.
+The typical DPA provides that the agency will file formal charges, which will be stayed for a set period (usually between one and three years), after which the charges will be dismissed if the company has complied with certain obligations.
 These obligations typically require the company to: cooperate fully with the agency's investigation and in any other investigation that may be ongoing; accept responsibility for the wrongdoing at issue; and undertake remedial action, including terminating or disciplining culpable employees, implementing revised internal controls and procedures and, in some cases, appointing an independent compliance monitor.
 The company also normally agrees to a monetary penalty, including a criminal or civil fine, forfeiture, restitution or disgorgement of unlawful profits.
 NPAs require similar types of performance on the part of the company but do not involve the formal filing of charges with a court.
-In both types of agreement, because the company has admitted to the conduct at issue (which is typically set forth in an agreed 'statement of facts' attached to the agreement), if a company is indicted upon breach of the agreement, conviction is almost certain.
-Previously, DPAs and NPAs were the exclusive domain of the DOJ, but the SEC has also recently adopted their use.
+In both types of agreement, because the company has admitted to the conduct at issue (which is typically set out in an agreed 'statement of facts' attached to the agreement), if a company is indicted upon breach of the agreement, conviction is almost certain.

 iii Compliance programmes